-We entered into our amended and restated shareholders agreement in July 2014 with our shareholders, which consist of holders of ordinary shares, series A-1 preferred shares, series A-2 preferred shares, series B preferred shares, series C preferred shares and series D preferred shares.
+We entered into our amended and restated shareholders agreement in July 2015 with our shareholders, which consist of holders of ordinary shares, series A-1 preferred shares, series A-2 preferred shares, series B preferred shares, series C preferred shares, series D preferred shares and series E preferred shares.

-Pursuant to this shareholders agreement, our board of directors may consist of nine directors upon the completion of this offering.
-Holders of at least a simple majority of the series B preferred shares are entitled to jointly appoint and remove two directors, Vangoo Capital Partners is entitled to appoint and remove one director, CMC Galaxy Holdings Ltd is entitled to appoint and remove one director, and Mr. Richard Rixue Li, representing the ordinary shareholders, is entitled to appoint and remove one directors, Ms. Ping Xu was appointed by Vangoo Capital Partners, Mr. Xian Chen was appointed by CMC Galaxy Holdings Ltd and Ms. Jeacy Jisheng Yan was appointed by holders of series B preferred shares.
+Pursuant to this shareholders agreement, our board of directors may consist of 11 directors upon the completion of this offering.
+IDG funds, Ventech China II SICAR, Vangoo Capital Partners, CMC Galaxy Holdings Ltd and Ping An each is entitled to appoint and remove one director, and Mr. Richard Rixue Li, representing the ordinary shareholders, is entitled to appoint and remove the remaining six directors.
+Of the current members of our board of directors, Ms. Jeacy Jisheng Yan was appointed by IDG funds, Ms. Cindy Jia Guo was appointed by Ventech China II SICAR, Ms. Ping Xu was appointed by Vangoo Capital Partners, Mr. Xian Chen was appointed by CMC Galaxy Holdings Ltd and Mr. Le Yu was appointed by Ping An.
+These rights will automatically terminate upon the completion of this offering.